trflynn89/dotfiles/sublime/README.md

 # sublime

-My Sublime Text language / theme settings.
+My Sublime Text language settings, theme settings, and plugins.
 Requires Sublime Text 3.1 build 3170.

 Intended to be used with the following forked projects:
 * [Sublime Packages](https://github.com/trflynn89/Packages)